yoctoproject/poky/documentation/profile-manual/usage.rst

      }

-A couple of the more interesting callchains are expanded and displayed above, basically some network receive paths that presumably end up waking up wget (busybox) when network data is ready.
+A couple of the more interesting call chains are expanded and displayed above, basically some network receive paths that presumably end up waking up wget (BusyBox) when network data is ready.

 Note that because tracepoints are normally used for tracing, the default